Anu27n/SnapAutomation/README.md

 - USB Debugging is enabled in Developer Options.
 - You have authorized your PC for debugging.

-## 🤝 Contributing
-Pull requests are welcome!
-Feel free to improve the script by adding new features or optimizing the existing code.

-## 📜 License
-This project is licensed under the MIT License.

----

 ⚡ **Use responsibly and have fun automating!** 🚀